FrontFin/mesh-android-sdk/README.md

 ### LinkSuccess

 When a user successfully links an account or completes the transfer, the `LinkSuccess` object is received.
-It contains a list of `LinkPayload`s that represents the linked items:
+It contains a list of payloads that represents the linked items:

 ```kotlin